AngeloSalzillo/OpenRMF/README.md

 The system is organized into modular components for scalability and maintainability:

 1. ROS2 Nodes
-   - Python and C++ nodes for navigation, obstacle detection, and task scheduling
+   - Python and C++ nodes for navigation (Nav2), obstacle detection, and task scheduling

 2. Mapping & SLAM
    - Environment mapping using Cartographer ROS2